KrushnaKharat/QuizModule/README.md

 ## 📚 Introduction

 **Quiz Module** is a full-stack web application for managing and taking quizzes, designed for educational institutions and online learning platforms.
-It features user authentication, admin management, course and topic assignment, quiz attempts, and score tracking.
+It features user authentication, admin management, course and topic assignment, quiz attempts and score tracking.
 The project is built with a modern tech stack and is easy to set up and extend.

 ---